ashutosh-dave/15-weeks-of-webdev/README.md

 good luck to me! let's see how far i can go.

+### references, videos, articles, and blogs i learned from. for the due credits :)

 ### weekly overview
 - first week, i mostly worked with PHP. never built any personal/portfolio project using php, so decided to give it a shot.